coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    When an interpretation scope is naturally associated to a type (e.g.  the scope of operations on the natural numbers), it may be convenient to bind it to this type.
-When a scope :token:`scope` is bound to a type :token:`type`, any function gets its arguments of type ``type`` interpreted by default in scope scope (this default behavior can however be overwritten by explicitly using the command :cmd:`Arguments <Arguments (scopes)>`).
+When a scope :token:`scope` is bound to a type :token:`type`, any function gets its arguments of type :token:`type` interpreted by default in scope :token:`scope` (this default behavior can however be overwritten by explicitly using the command :cmd:`Arguments <Arguments (scopes)>`).